lewisjared/airbox/README.md

 # AirBox Backups

-This repository contains helper scripts for performing backups of the airbox instruments.
+This repository contains helper commands for performing backups of the airbox instruments.

+These commands are managed by the `airbox` command line tool.

 ## Dependencies